Amylinomimetics for Diabetes

 Amylinomimetics also slow down how fast your body absorbs oral medicines.
-Talk with your doctor about all other medicines that you take.
-If you are taking oral medicines that need to be rapidly absorbed, you may take them either one hour before or two hours after an injection of an amylinomimetic.
+Talk with your doctor about all other medicines you take.
+If you are taking oral medicines that need to be rapidly absorbed, you may take them either 1 hour before or 2 hours after an injection of an amylinomimetic.

 eMedicineHealth Medical Reference from Healthwise